-With a new school year approaching, parents everywhere are beginning the annual ritual of getting their children ready with all of the new supplies they need to succeed, and more than ever, a new Chromebook is becoming part of that list.
+With the Back to School 2023 period approaching, parents everywhere are beginning the annual ritual of getting their children ready with all of the new supplies they need to succeed, and more than ever, a new Chromebook is becoming part of that list.

 But parents also know better than anyone what the internet can be like nowadays, so it's understandable that they want to make sure that their children are as safe as possible while they are online.
 Fortunately, Google Chrome has security settings built right into the OS called Family Link that help parents set limits on what their children can do while online and block any apps or sites that they deem inappropriate or dangerous for their children.

-Fortunately, we're here to show you how you can get Family Link, how to set it up, block and allow web sites, apps and monitor your child's web browsing to ensure they can stay safe online with their Chromebook.
+Fortunately, we're here to show you how you can get Family Link, how to set it up, block and allow websites and apps, and monitor your child's web browsing to ensure they can stay safe online with their Chromebook.

 1. Check and update Chrome OS

-otherwise, select Notification (bottom right area) > Settings (cog) > About Chrome OS and read the version number.
-It’d be unusual if your device was not a newer version, but if not check the Additional Details for scheduled update details and if a restart is required to activate a more recent update.
+Otherwise, select Notification (bottom right area) > Settings (cog) > About Chrome OS and read the version number.
+It’d be unusual if your device was not a newer version, but if not, check the Additional Details for scheduled update details and see if a restart is required to activate a more recent update.

 2. Add your child